Panther Racing: 2014: closedown

 In 2014, Panther Racing sued Rahal Letterman Lanigan Racing and IndyCar, alleging it lost the National Guard sponsorship worth $17.2 million because of bid rigging.
 Without the National Guard sponsorship, Panther did not field an entry for the start of the 2014 season.
 Columbian driver Carlos Huertas tested for Panther Racing at Sebring.

 In April a report stated that only a skeleton staff remained with the organization, and their equipment was sold to KV Racing Technology to field a fourth entry for James Davison at the 2014 Indianapolis 500.
 The team announced that its remaining assets would be sold off at auction on July 23.

-The team was officially listed as defunct in August 2014.
+The team was officially listed as defunct in September 2014.

 Infiniti Pro Series/Indy Lights

 In 2003 Panther Racing won the Infiniti Pro Series with Mark Taylor.
 He won 7 of the 12 races of the season and graduated to the IndyCar Series in 2004.

 Hideki Muto finished 2nd in the 2007 Indy Pro Series for Super Aguri Panther Racing.

 In 2008 Panther Racing fielded two cars in the Indy Lights Series.
 Brent Sherman competed in all 16 events.
 Dillon Battistini drove the other car but left for Team Moore Racing for the final race.
 He was replaced by Bobby Wilson.
 Battistini won four races.

-Pippa Mann and Martin Plowman drove for Pather Racing in 2009.
+Pippa Mann and Martin Plowman drove for Panther Racing in 2009.
 Both finished outside the top ten in the final standings.